HOW TO FILL OUT SSA’S WORK HISTORY FORM

 There are three main errors that most people make when they fill out the form.
 Try to avoid these errors and it will improve your chances of winning your SSDI and SSI benefits.

-The Work History report specifically asks that you write down all of the jobs you have had in the last 15 years.
-A job is roughly defined as working 40 hours a week, earning more than $1000-$1550 in a month (depending on the year in which you did the job), and working longer than 3 months.
+The Work History report asks that you write down all of the jobs you have had in the last 5 years.
+The SSA defines past jobs as working 40 hours a week and earning more than $1000-$1550 in a month.
+It is also when you work at a job longer than 3 months.

 Jobs can also count as “jobs” if you work part time for longer than 6 months and earned over the substantial gainful activity level.
-For 2021, the substantial gainful activity (SGA) level is $1310 per month.
-You may be found to have learned skills from a part time job if you earned over the SGA level.
+For 2024, the substantial gainful activity (SGA) level is $1550 per month.
+You may have skills from a part time job if your earnings were over the SGA level.
+If you were under the SGA level and the job didn’t last more than 6 months, don’t include it.
+Because it is an unsuccessful work attempt.

-As a general rule, if you worked full-time at a job longer than three months, in the last 15 years, then you should include the job on your list.
-What you should not include on the list are jobs you performed over 15 years ago!
-You should also be very careful to correctly state the years that you worked the job.
-For example, many people aren’t sure what years they worked certain jobs.
-Especially, if the job was over 10 years ago.
+As a general rule, if you work a job longer than three months in the last 5 years, then you should include the job on your list.
+What you should not include on the list are jobs you did over 5 years ago!
+You should also be very careful to correctly state the time frames in which you did the job.
+For example, many people aren’t sure when they worked at certain jobs.
+Do you best to make your answers contain the correct information.

 IF YOU CAN’T REMEMBER YOUR WORK HISTORY – DO THIS

 If you can’t remember your job history, then go to the Social Security website and create a personal account.
-It takes five minutes to create an account and it will list the amount of money you earned in every year you have worked.
-From that list, you should be able to remember the jobs you have done in the last 15 years.
+It takes five minutes to create an account and it will list the money you earn every year.
+From that list, you should be able to remember the jobs you have done in the last 5 years.

 Other options are to look at copies of your taxes.
 Your old W2 forms will show you how much money you earned and where you were employed.
-Make sure you don’t include jobs that you performed over 15 years ago.
-Likewise, make sure your list only includes jobs that you actually performed longer than one month.
+Make sure you don’t include jobs that you performed over 5 years ago.
+Likewise, make sure your list only includes jobs that were longer than one month.

 Finally, when it asks you to include your job title, do not write down the job title that was on your name tag.
 Instead, write down what you did.
 For example, if you work at a factory that assembles airbags for cars, your job title at work might be “production associate.”

 Unfortunately, that job title doesn’t give the SSA much information.
-Don’t writing down your job title from work, write down what you did.
-For example, instead of writing a title like “production associate,” you should write “airbag assembler.”
+Don’t write down your job title from work.
+Instead, write down what you did.
+For example, instead of writing a title like “production associate,” you should write “airbag assembly.”
 That way the SSA will know what you really did at your job.

 SECOND ERROR: STATING THAT YOU DON’T LIFT ANYTHING

-One of the biggest mistakes people make on the Work History form is stating that they never lifted anything at their old jobs.
+One of the biggest mistakes people make on the Work History form is stating they never lift anything at work.
 Every single job in the entire country requires some ability to lift.
 The SSA puts jobs into categories based on how much lifting the job requires.

-For example, sedentary or seated work is 10 pounds or less of lifting.
+For example, desk jobs requires 10 pounds or less of lifting.
 Light work is 20 pounds or less of lifting.
-Medium work lifting no more than 50 pounds at a time with frequent lifting or carrying of objects that weigh up to 25 pounds.
+Medium work is lifting no more than 50 pounds at a time with frequent lifting or carrying of objects that weigh up to 25 pounds.
 If someone can do medium work, then they can also do seated and light work.
 Of course, there are other elements of how to define work, but lifting is the most important one.

 IF YOU DON’T KNOW THE AMOUNT OF WEIGHT YOU LIFTED – LOOK IT UP!

 On the Work History form, you should be very careful about what you write down when it asks you what you lifted at work.
-The form asks you to write down the heaviest weight you lifted.
+The form asks you to write down the heaviest weight you lifted on the job.
 It also asks you to explain it.
 Before you answer, think about it.

 Most people at work, lift and carry far more than they think they do.
-Even in a seated job, like office work, you typically have to lift boxes of copy paper.
+Even with office work, you typically have to lift boxes of copy paper.
 Make sure you answer this question correctly.
 Do not write, “there was no lifting,” because it simply is not true.
 In every single job you must lift and carry items – even if it is files, a laptop, or other tools.

 THIRD ERROR: CLAIMING YOU ARE A MANAGER OR SUPERVISOR WHEN YOU ARE NOT